 I moved some of the larger sweet potatoes to containers where I could more easily submerge them.
 Half of them were left whole, and then I cut the rest in half to see if it made a difference.
 I have mine on a windowsill near the woodstove, with lots of light and water and after 7 days, some already have roots.
 In another week or so, we should start to see some sprouts.

-The idea is to keep the water filled and clean, warm and in light.
+The idea is to keep them warm, their water, filled and clean, with plenty of light.
 Some people remove the slips straight from the sweet potatoes and plant them directly in the ground.
-I usually remove mine once they are around 4 inches tall and place them in water which I have found helps them developed a better root system.
+I usually remove mine once they are around 4 inches tall and place them in water which I have found helps them develop a better root system.
 I will show both here, and we’ll compare root systems.

 Method Three: Dark spaces

 I love learning and experimenting.
 Brings out my closet mad scientist!
-Anybody seen my lab coat?
+Has anybody seen my lab coat?

 I am a first time reader and enjoyed this experience.
 I will continue checking your blog and how to do whatever it us you are doing.
 Thank you for sharing your life and times.